Larry Roberts (computer scientist): ARPA

 Roberts became a champion of packet switching.
 In 1970, he proposed to NPL's Donald Davies that the two organizations connect their networks via a satellite link.
 This original proposal proved infeasible, but in 1971 Peter Kirstein agreed to Roberts' proposal to connect his research group at University College London (UCL) instead.
 UCL provided interconnection with British academic networks, forming the first international resource sharing network.
 Roberts anticipated in 1973 that it would be possible to use a satellite's 64 kilobit/second link as a medium shared by multiple satellite earth stations within the beam's footprint.
 This was implemented later by Bob Kahn, and resulted in SATNET.

 The Purdy Polynomial hash algorithm was developed for the ARPANET to protect passwords in 1971 at the request of Roberts.

 Roberts approached AT&T in the early 1970s about taking over the ARPANET to offer a public packet switched service but they declined.

+In July 1972, he took the idea of READMAIL, which dumped all "recent" messages onto the user's terminal, and wrote a program for TENEX in TECO macros called RD, which permitted access to individual messages.

 In early 1973, Roberts predicted the network would run out of capacity in nine months.
 In practice, it was found that the time-sharing host computers ran out of capacity before the network did.